katiesteckles/Digital-Making/node-red.md

 `sudo systemctl enable nodered.service`
 Now head to your Pi's web browser and navigate to localhost:1880 and marvel at the beauty of the graphical interface.
 ## Creating your first flow
+Node-RED uses the term __flows__ to describe a set of inputs and output linked by wires.
+Usually you'll get a flow to perform a series of functions that make up your project (your web-enable rainbow machine for example).
+On the lef tof the screen you'll see your __palette__ which contains all your input, output and function Nodes organised by type.
+Your __workspace__ is in the centre of the screen, you'll drags nodes here to create flows.
+And finally on the right, you'll find you __Info panel__, from here you can __deploy__ new flows, find out __info__ about the nodes you are using and __debug__ your flows to check where they are going wrong (that won't happen - promise).
 ### Inputs, Outputs and Debugging
 ## Activity 1: Controlling NeoPixels
 ## Actviity 2: A better use for Twitter